CharlesStockman/osConfiguration/distro/basicInstallation.md

 ### Mounting the necessary filesystems

+<b>This step is not longer necessary and has beeen replaces with arch-chroot /mnt/gentoo</b>

 | Filesystem | Description                                                                                |
 |------------|--------------------------------------------------------------------------------------------|
 | /proc/     | pseudo filesystem from which the linux kernel exposes information to the environment       |